What Are Machine Identities? Security Risks & Management Guide

 Cloud Identities Accumulate Toxic Permissions

-A cloud role is created with admin access "temporarily" to troubleshoot a production issue.
+A cloud role is created with admin access temporarily to troubleshoot a production issue.
 Temporary becomes permanent.
 Nobody reduces the permissions.
 Nobody tracks which workloads actually use that identity.

 Attackers who compromise one workload inherit all permissions attached to its cloud identity.
 If that identity has admin access to S3 buckets, RDS databases, or Lambda functions, the attacker gains immediate access to sensitive data without additional credential theft.

-The operational burden is crushing.
+The operational burden is significant.
 Security teams discover machine identities during incident response, not during proactive governance.
 By then, attackers have already exploited the overprivileged access to establish persistence, escalate privileges, or move laterally across cloud environments.

 From Inventory to Continuous Monitoring